HeisenZergA/SEWProfinetLabview/README.md

 Now you will need follow some parts of the Siemens guide:
 1) Find MAC adress of your ethernet connection
 ![find_physical_adress_ethernet](https://user-images.githubusercontent.com/60081398/124143491-7600b800-da8b-11eb-95a5-1ab670f75c51.PNG)

-No need to switch of all connections as described by the Siemens guide.
+By the way: No need to switch of all connections as described by the Siemens guide.
 2) Download and install TIA (https://support.industry.siemens.com/cs/document/109772803/simatic-step-7-incl-safety-and-wincc-v16-trial-download?dti=0&lc=en-WW)
 3) Download the GSDML file of the frequency converter to be used in the TIA portal.
 This can be done either by downloading it from the repo, where there is the data of the DFC20A, or by directly finding your appropriate file in the SEW documentation: https://www.sew-eurodrive.de/os/dud/?tab=software&country=DE&language=de_de&search=TIA
 4) Install the GSDML file into TIA.
 Here is a quick video: